 Building a child’s self-confidence is the key to developing a healthy individual with little to no personality issues.
 More often than not, a parent might be willing to go the extra mile to help their child achieve this.
-The child may not have the best-colored teeth and the parent may be tempted to attempt a tooth whitening procedure.
+The child may not have the best-colored teeth and the parent may be tempted to attempt to get result teeth whitener procedure.
 But is tooth whitening recommended for children and teenagers?

 In recent times, the British Dental Association issued a statement warning people, especially teenagers, to avoid using home bleaching kits for tooth whitening.
 The American Dental association similarly stated that all users should seek professional advice from their dental professionals before using any professional or over the counter whitening kit.
 All these warnings and it’s easy to see why.

-The American Academy of Pediatric Dentistry (AAPD) discourages tooth whitening for teens and children because there is not enough research done to support the procedure’s safety to them.
-Therefore, until enough clear data is gathered and analyzed, it cannot be given a clean bill of health to be practiced in these age groups.
+The American Academy of Pediatric Dentistry (AAPD) discourages tooth-whitening for teens and children because there is not enough research done to support the procedure’s safety to them.
+Therefore, until enough clear data is gathered and analyzed, a dentist cannot be given a clean bill of health to be practiced in these age groups.

 Teens, however, can benefit from alternative treatments through orthodontics.
 Orthodontic treatments normally start at this age because their bone and jaw structure are sufficiently developed.
 Issues such as crowding, gaps bite and alignment can be easily detected and treated.
 Besides the obvious aesthetic appeal, teeth that are well aligned have the following benefits.